-Whilst writing the post for the unbelievably delicious Chicken Herb Burgers, I talked about the relative cost of buying good quality meat and how I’d rather pay more, for non intensively reared animals, off setting this by eating great meat less often.
-This recipe contains a mere 6 rashers of bacon and feeds six people.
-That for me is balance.
+While writing the post for the unbelievably delicious Chicken Herb Burgers, I talked about the relative cost of buying good quality meat and how I’d rather pay more, for non intensively reared animals, off setting this by eating great meat less often.
+As a result this recipe contains a mere 6 rashers of bacon and feeds six people.
+And that, for me, is balance.

 Do you have a favourite soup recipe – homemade or canned?